 The committee shall formulate and recommend to the Collegiate Council the academic priorities of the college regarding undergraduate and graduate programs and interdisciplinary and interdivisional studies.
 The committee shall review and recommend policies concerning matriculation and retention within the college, collegiate degrees, honors programs of the academic units within the college, and other matters pertaining to the instructional program of the college.

-- Wendy Jacobs, Chair of PCC, Art
+- Wendy Jacobs, Art

-- Tom Moser, Associate Professor, English
+- Tom Moser, Chair of the PCC and Associate Professor, English

 - Minglang Zhou, Associate Professor, School of Languages, Literatures and Cultures